unitartu-remrob/remrob-server/server/README.md

 ---

-To change to ip's of different subnet being used (other than 192.168.88.192/27), modify the compose config under `compose/config` and run the Jinja2 template parser (`compose_generator.py`), to enable connections also change `websockify-token.cfg`
+To change to ip's of different subnet being used (other than 192.168.200.192/27), modify the compose config under `compose/config` and run the Jinja2 template parser (`compose_generator.py`), to enable connections also change `websockify-token.cfg`

-To run locally the network configuration in the compose files can be replaced with port mapping by running `npm run dev-local` (also change `websockify-token.cfg` accordingly)

 ### Dev env